-The Office of Adult Services provides pre-admission counseling, help with procedures, clarification of policies, a special orientation program, a Returning Adult Student class, and other student services for nontraditional students planning to or already enrolled in undergraduate classes during day, evening, or weekend hours.
-Adults attending college for the first time at age 21 or older, or those at 25 or older returning to their undergraduate education after an absence, are provided information, counseling, and help with University procedures.
-Special workshops, programs and services, such as "Adult Study Skills," are designed to help adult students make a successful transition to the academic environment and to support them throughout their academic tenure at Kent.
-Services are available to new adult freshmen students, adult transfer students, re-entry or regional campus relocating adult students.
+The Office of Adult Services provides pre-admission counseling, help with procedures, clarification of policies, a special orientation program, a Returning Adult Student class, and other student services for nontraditional students planning to enroll or already enrolled in undergraduate classes during day, evening or weekend hours.
+Adults attending college for the first time at age 21 or older, or those at 25 or older returning to their undergraduate education after an absence, are provided information, counseling and help with university procedures.
+Special workshops, programs and services, such as "Adult Study Skills," are designed to help adult students make a successful transition to the academic environment and to support them throughout their academic tenure at Kent State.
+Services are available to new adult freshmen students, adult transfer students, re-entry or Regional Campus relocating adult students or postundergraduate students, and to those undergraduate students enrolled primarily in evening/weekend classes.